onions41/Kwan-Lee-IS24-technical-test-req-101449/README.md

 * Database
 	* The database is seeded by the file in `dbseed/`
-	* The database is persisted by the Docker volume in `dbfiles`
+	* The database is persisted by the Docker volume, which will be created in `dbfiles` once container first runs.
 * API
 	* Source code for the API component is inside `python-api/`.
 	* `main.py` is the entrypoint.
 It defines the API endpoints.